-The logic of the NOT Gate is solely inversion i.e. the input gets inverted and becomes the output.
-This inversion can be represented using the equation A = not A, where A is the input, and not A represents the output.
-It is also called the Negation Gate.
-Truth Table below represents the logic between the input and the output for a NOT gate.
+The logic of the NOT Gate is inversion i.e. the input gets inverted and becomes the output.
+This inversion can be represented using the equation A = not(A), where A is the input, and not(A) represents the output.
+It is also known as Negation Gate.
+The truth table of logic NOT gate is given below.

-2. 10KΩ resistor & 4-5KΩ resistor.
+2. 10KΩ resistor & 4-5KΩ resistor

 3. LED (Light Emitting Diode)

 Light Emitting Diode is the most commonly used light source.
 It is a semiconductor, when current flows through it, the LED emits light.
 Here in this project, it is used to see the output.